ismaHenzel/plc4x-extras-nifi-2.x/README.md

 ## Overview

 This repository provides a fix for a compatibility issue between Apache PLC4X and Apache NiFi 2.x versions.
 The solution for NiFi has already been built as a .nar file containing the PLC4X fix.
 You can find the .nar file in the `/nifi_builded_nar` folder.
+(I encountered some issues when trying to use this NAR directly in a system that doesn't build with Docker Compose, so this precompiled .nar file may not work.)

 If you'd like to build it yourself or some error happens when  using `/nifi_builded_nar` , you can run docker-compose up, and the generated outputs will be placed in the `./out/.repository` folder.
 You can also build it using the mvnw tool, but I recommend using Docker.
 The Final nifi nar build, will be inside: `./out/.repository/org/apache/plc4x/plc4j-nifi-plc4x-nar/0.13.0-SNAPSHOT/plc4j-nifi-plc4x-nar-0.13.0-SNAPSHOT.nar`